 What are the side effects of drinking aloe Vera juice?

-At first, decolourized (purified and low anthraquinone) and whole leaf juice are safe.
+At first, decolorized (purified and low anthraquinone) and whole leaf juice are safe.

 Secondly, nondecolorized and unpurified juice is not safe.
-It may cause diarrhoea as well as cramping.
+It may cause diarrhea as well as cramping.

 How to select aloe juice?